-Many of the panels can be arranged in different ways on your screen.
-If at any time you would like to return the position of the Flash Panels to their original position, you can go to the Window menu and select Workspace and then select one of the default layouts such as Essentials.
+The right side of the Window is occupied by various Panels which allow access to a variety of features and settings.
+Panels in this area can be closed or moved so their appearance may vary on different computers.
+If at any time you would like to return the position of the Flash Panels to their original position, you can go to the Window menu and select Workspace and then Default.